 Operation Log Query

-View, filter, and analyze the complete operation history of your Content Nodes.
+View, filter, and analyze the complete operation history of your content files.

 View audit logs

-PuppyOne provides three ways to view audit logs: Dashboard, CLI, and API.
+PuppyOne provides two ways to view audit logs: Dashboard and API.

 Dashboard